epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 #### lonlat models

-Older shape models were based on regular sampling in longitude and latitude, rather than on tesselation of the target.
+Older shape models were based on regular sampling in longitude and latitude, rather than on tessellation of the target shape.

-You can load an older "lon-lat" shape model of Eros here, in ascii format: `` https://sbnarchive.psi.edu/pds3/near/NEAR_A_5_COLLECTED_MODELS_V1_0/data/msi/erosrgst.tab ``
+You can load an older "lon-lat" shape model of Eros here, using the ascii input option: `` https://sbnarchive.psi.edu/pds3/near/NEAR_A_5_COLLECTED_MODELS_V1_0/data/msi/erosrgst.tab ``